forrest79/phpgsql/docs/db.md

 dump($connection->isBusy()); // (bool) FALSE
 ```

-And example with the query cancelation:
+And example with the query cancellation:

 ```php
 $asyncQuery = $connection->asyncQuery('SELECT nick FROM users WHERE id = ?', 1);